Tencent/PocketFlow/docs/docs/performance.md

 | MobileNet-v1 | 70%           | 64.4%   | 64.5% (+0.1%) | 64.8% (+0.4%)                |
 | Mobilenet-v1 | 80%           | 61.4%   | 61.4% (+0.0%) | 62.2% (+0.8%)                |

+**Note:** The original uncompressed MobileNet-v1's top-1 accuracy is 70.89%.

 We adopt `WeightSparseLearner` to introduce the sparsity constraint so that a large portion of model weights can be removed, which leads to smaller model and lower FLOPs for inference.
 Comparing with the original algorithm proposed in (Zhu & Gupta, 2017), we also incorporate network distillation and reinforcement learning algorithms to further improve the compressed model's accuracy, as shown in the table below: